+- ecology and performance

-- performance and ecology
+- disability in performance

-- (re)wilding performance
+- wilding performance

-- intergenerational practice
+- intergenerational collaborative performance

 - child and nontrained performers